Fishing Line: Types & Uses

 Uses of Braided Fishing Line

 Braid is ideal for situations that require strong, abrasion resistant line with a small diameter.
 In freshwater, this makes it excellent for fishing in heavy vegetative cover and timber.
+Most braid floats in freshwater and is therefore good for topwater and near surface presentations when used in conjunction with a leader.
 Braid is also super sensitive, making it ideal for light finesse techniques.
 Braid is also easy to manage and works particularly well on spinning reels, so it's a great line choice for novice anglers who don't mind spending a few more bucks.

 In saltwater fishing, the strength and reliability of braided line means it is used for nearly every major technique and presentation, including trolling, live bait, casting, jigging, and deep-dropping on all types of fishing reels.
 In fact, braid is so good at getting deep fast and cutting through current, it's the only effective mainline choice for deep drop fishing offshore.